Greensystemsgo/Example-Enterprise-Technology-Governance-Framework/content/teams/service_desk_overview.md

 - Provide refresher training for requestors on documentation expectations, logging requirements, and gate sequencing.
 - Capture user satisfaction feedback and share insights with the CAB.
 - Update self-service resources whenever standards, templates, or gate requirements change.
+- Maintain data classification matrix, accessibility/privacy checklist, and standard change catalog for intake processes.
+- Feed metrics to the CAB and participate in annual framework refresh and artifact maintenance.
 - Tie continuous improvement activities to CAB feedback, annual framework refresh, and metrics reporting to the Governance Council/CAB.